ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 Explanation for the above configuration:

 - `spec.backupConfig.target.name`: Tells `TVK` what target `name` to use for storing backups.
-- `spec.backupConfig.target.namespace`: Tells `TVK` in what namespace the target was created.
+- `spec.backupConfig.target.namespace`: Tells `TVK` in which namespace the target was created.
 - `spec.backupComponents`: Defines a `list` of `resources` to back up (can be `namespaces` or `Helm releases`).

 Typical `Backup` CRD looks like below: